 Automation Processes: Mistakes You Should Avoid

-Here are three pitfalls I would suggest looking out for while selecting a process and planning your automation:
+Here are three pitfalls I would suggest looking out for while selecting what processes I should automate and planning this automation:

 Starting with a high value, high complexity process

-New, wonderful technology is announced, great effects come in a short time.
-Meanwhile, due to lack of experience, we discover that process is even more complex than expected (employees rarely are fully aware of all rules and throw in new ones as development progresses), some functionalities can’t be added, the project takes twice as much time as planned.
-Where there’s a possibility always start with a simpler task
+New, wonderful technology is announced, and great effects come quickly.
+Meanwhile, due to lack of experience, we discover that the process is even more complex than expected (employees rarely are fully aware of all rules and throw in new ones as development progresses), some functionalities can’t be added, and the project takes twice as much time as planned.
+Where there’s a possibility, always start with a more straightforward task.

 Ignoring synergies and reusability between automated processes

-Some processes use the same applications or same logic.
+Some processes use the same applications or the same logic.
 Therefore, parts developed for the first process can be used in the second process, effectively easing and shortening its development.
-So, we may have 4 processes, each not worth automating, but all are using the same application and similar logic, so developing them together reduces the costs by 40% and now the business case is valid.
+So, we may have four processes, each not worth automating.
+Still, all use the same application and similar logic, so developing them together reduces the costs by 40%, and now the business case is valid.

 Automating processes for the sake of automation, ignoring business case calculation

-Sometimes automations are developed because someone is annoyed by a task or a manager has to achieve his KPI “automate 10 processes in the following year”, even though the automated processes do not bring enough business value compared to costs of development and upkeep.
-Following this path will effectively hurt your RPA-related KPIs and will create a negative perception of the automation within your organization.
+Sometimes automation is developed because someone is annoyed by a task or a manager has to achieve his KPI, “automate 10 processes in the following year”, even though the automated processes do not bring enough business value compared to development costs and upkeep.
+Following this path will effectively hurt your RPA-related KPIs and create a negative perception of automation within your organization.

 The answer to this question is always tricky, as plenty depends on your unique business needs and the specifics of your industry.
 Nevertheless, here are some actionable ideas of which processes can be automated using RPA.